Billy-Spearman-WCCI/RaceCarExtension/README.md

         * In addition to GET, POST, PUT, DELETE, PATCH, there's also HEAD, and what does is a GET without actually getting the data.
 Suppose there's a *large* endpoint that changes every-so-often.
 The browser can do a HEAD first to see if it has changes, and only GET when necessary.
-        * A `@GetMapping` can be in either a RestController or a tempated Controller, depending on what you want to return to the user.
+        * A `@GetMapping` can be in either a RestController or a templated Controller, depending on what you want to return to the user.
 If it is JSON, you probably want a RestController.
 If it's HTML, it's probably a templated Controller.
         * But suppose you have an HTML and it a submit button and you want that button to be *doing* something, and so